PrashantSaikia/Dynamic-SHAP-Plots/README.md

 # Dynamic SHAP Plots
-Enabling dynamic plotting of the visualizations from the [SHAP](https://github.com/slundberg/shap) project.
+Enabling interactive plotting of the visualizations from the [SHAP](https://github.com/slundberg/shap) project.

 Most of the code is taken from the SHAP library, with minor modifications (like returning the matplotlib figure objects instead of plotting them, changes in the directory structure, etc).
-The file `dynamic_shap_plots.py` binds them all together to produce the dynamic visualizations with the Plotly library.
+The file `dynamic_shap_plots.py` binds them all together to produce the interactive visualizations with the Plotly library.

 ## Requirements:
 ```